ChangeWindows/Rubine/docs/about.md

 >LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
 >OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 >SOFTWARE.

+#### Are you aware that the documentation has 2 different menus with the same links?

+No.